-The following are the choices my students in the Fall Semester 2016 had to read all semester in preparation for the final exam, an in-class academic review essay.
-These titles were carefully chosen for their worth, depth, and beauty, and they should appeal to students in a variety of disciplines.
+The following are the suggested choices for my students in WRIT 101, Foundations of Academic Discourse, at Grove City College, for an individual semester-long project in reading and interacting with a book that will be the basis for the final exam, an in-class academic review essay.
+These titles have been carefully chosen for their worth, depth, and beauty, and they should appeal to students in a variety of disciplines.
+Each student will need a physical copy of the chosen book for the purposes of our study.
+(Alternative titles are possible, but you must make a persuasive case for your suggestions.)

 --Cindy Marsch, Guest Lecturer